matomo-org/referrer-spam-list/README.md

 Contributing a new host to the list can be done by either opening a new issue or a pull request.
 Please check if somebody already reported the host before opening a new one.

 If you open a pull request, remember to keep one host per line without any extra character (e.g. no comma).
-The list should be kept order alphabetically.
-You should also use [Linux end of line](http://en.wikipedia.org/wiki/Newline).
+The list should be kept ordered alphabetically.
+You should use [Linux line endings](http://en.wikipedia.org/wiki/Newline).

 ## Disclaimer